 For a particular financial year, the Debt service coverage ratio result is an absolute number.
 This number has different implications if it is below or above ‘1’.

-DSCR below ‘1’
+DSCR below 1

 First, let us understand why DSCR will be below ‘1’.
-It is simply because numerator (Operating Income) is less than the denominator (installment and rentals).
-It can be interpreted as insufficient cash availability against the requirement.
-A lender is only interested in repayment of principal and interest of the proposed loan.
-Here, when DSCR is less than ‘1’, the borrower will not be able to pay that.
+It is simply because the numerator (Operating Income) is less than the denominator (installment and interest).
+It can be interpreted as insufficient cash availability or cash generation against the requirement.
+A lender is only interested and comfortable in extending the loan if the repayment of principal and interest of the proposed loan is reasonably possible.
+Here, when the Debt service coverage ratio is less than ‘1’, the borrower will not be able to pay that.
 This is why it is not a desirable situation.

-DSCR above ‘1’
+DSCR above 1